-- Invoice One should reflect costs for Tasks 1 and 2 and be submitted with the Progress Report for Task 2. - Invoice Two should reflect costs for Tasks 3 and 4 and be submitted with the Progress Report for Task 4. - Invoice Three should reflect costs for preparing the Draft Final Report and Final Report and be submitted with the Final Report.

-• Invoice Four should reflect the 10% retention from all previous invoices and be submitted upon Study Agency approval of the Final Report.
+- Invoice One should reflect costs for Tasks 1-3 and be submitted with a Progress Report. - Invoice Two should reflect costs for Tasks 4-6 and be submitted with a Progress Report for Task 4. - Invoice Three should reflect costs for Tasks 7-10 and be submitted with the Final Report and a preprint of the journal article. - Invoice Four should reflect the 10% retention from all previous invoices and be submitted upon Study Agency approval of the Final Report.